Last Updated on September 16, 2021 by Chenée Lewis

 - powdered sugar – measure your powdered sugar by weight using a kitchen scale for the best accuracy, or use the spoon-and-level method.

-- unsweetened cocoa powder – this will add even more delicious chocolate flavor to the frosting for this chocolate orange cake!
+- unsweetened cocoa powder – this will add even more delicious chocolate flavor to the frosting!

 - pure vanilla extract – I like the way a bit of vanilla rounds out the flavors in this frosting.